orey/papers/docs/blog/017-TowardsANewLicensingModel.md

 # Towards a new licencing model for content used for model training

+**The content wars, episode 3**

+Read also:

+* The content wars, episode 1: [BigAI to clean the web to feed from it](006-BigAIToCleanTheWeb.md)
+* The content wars, episode 2: [From search to answers: How LLMs are rewiring the Internet's business model](012-FromSearchToAnswers.md)
+* The content wars, episode 4: [The coming war of synthetic works](018-TheComingWarOfSyntheticWorks.md)
+* The content wars, episode 5: [Original and synthetic content, and the Law](022-ContentAndLaw.md)

+---

 Anthropic has just been condemned for piracy and has agreed to pay 1.5 B$ for settlement.

 ![arguing-silhouette-19.png](../images/arguing-silhouette-19.png)